vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

 Docker Secrets are a way to share secrets securely and only with the container that needs access to them.
 First introduced in Docker Swarm version 1.13, secrets are encrypted during transit and at rest.
 This makes them a great way to distribute connection strings, passwords, certs or other sensitive information.

-But I don't use Docker Swarm and am also not really planning to use Docker Swarm.
-No worries neither do I, I mostly use Docker Secrets for development purposes and `docker-compose` makes it possible to get access to this functionality.
+I don't use Docker Swarm nor am I planning to use it anytime soon.
+And that is were `docker-compose` comes into the story, with `docker-compose` we can leverage this feature for development without tacking a dependency on Docker Swarm.

 ## How to use Docker secrets with docker-compose

-For example image the following project.
-We have `docker-compose.yml` file and a our secret right next to it.
+For example, imagine the following project.
+We have a `docker-compose.yml` file and our secret right next to it.

 ```bash
 ├── docker-compose.yml
 └── my-little-secret.txt
 ```

-In the example below we define a new secret called `super_secret` that references our secret file `my-little-secret.txt`.
-We can then give specific containers access to our secret.
+We define a new secret called `super_secret` that references our secret file `my-little-secret.txt`.
+We can then give specific containers access to that secret.

 ```yml
 version: "3.6"